emzap79/scripts/README.md

 Clone this repo and drop the scripts in your ~/bin directory.
 Make them executable with `chmod 755 ~/bin/<script>` and send me any type of comments and/or issues.

+## Contributing

+1. Fork the repository on Github
+2. Create a named feature branch (like `add_component_x`)
+3. Write your changes
+4. Run the tests, ensuring they all pass (with travis)
+5. Submit a Pull Request using Github

 ## License Agreement
 "THE BEER-WARE LICENSE" (Revision 42):